 Your right to be treated fairly at work

-If you are going to be made redundant, you should be treated fairly by your employer and there are certain steps they would be expected to follow.
+If you are going to be made redundant, you should be treated fairly by your employer and there are specific steps they would be expected to follow.
 You may also be entitled to a redundancy payment.

 Redundancy is a form of dismissal from a job.
 Reasons might include:

 - New technology or a new system has made your job unnecessary